 Turn off the Bruce Highway 1.4km south of Tully onto Dean Road, which becomes Jarra Creek Road and then Cardstone Road.
 Travel 37.6km to the Cochable Creek/H Road turn-off on the right before you cross the Tully River, signposted as ‘Misty Mountains’.
 The camping area is a further 9km on unsealed road.
-In wet weather, this road is 4WD only.
-The road is unsuitable for caravans all year round.
+This road is 4WD only and is unsuitable for caravans.
 There is no access from here to the Tablelands section of Tully Gorge National Park.

 Alligators Nest day-use area

 At Tully, turn off the Bruce Highway onto Butler Street and take the first right onto Richardson Street followed by the next right onto Murray Street.
 Continue for 5.5km along Murray Street, which becomes Bulgan Road.
 At the T-intersection, turn left on to Lizzio Road and drive west 800m to the car park.
 There are two causeways on Lizzio Road that are subject to flash flooding so check the weather and plan your trip carefully to avoid getting stranded.

 Mount Tyson walking track

 At Tully, turn off the Bruce Highway onto Butler Street, which becomes Watkins Street.
 At the T-intersection, turn left onto Brannigan Street and travel to the end of the road.
 The walking track begins in this council reserve.